 - Avoid sugar substitutes such as sorbitol

-- Keep a food diary to track foods that might be problematic for your digestive tract
+- Keep a food diary to track foods that might be problematic for your

 - Eat high fibre foods

 - Exercise regularly to relieve constipation as physical activity may help